Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 ### Physical security

 Server rooms should be locked and only authorised people such as the admins can unlock them.
+Many datacentres have 24/7 security and CCTV monitoring over the whole site.
 Obviously, if someone gets into a server room, they can take all the drives containing users' information.
 Also, don't write down your passwords on a sticky note, someone can just take a picture of them...

 # 1.5 Systems Software